SwiftKickMobile/SwiftMessages/README.md

 #### Nib Files

-Copy a nib file from SwiftMessages into your project and modify it.
-SwiftMessages will load your copy instead of the original.
+All of the message designs bundled with SwiftMessages have associated nib files.
+You are encouraged to copy any of these nib files into your project and modify them to suit your needs.
+SwiftMessages will load your copy of the file instead of the original.
+Nib files may be copied in Xcode using drag-and-drop.

 To facilitate the use of nib-based layouts, `MessageView` provides some type-safe convenience methods for loading the bundled nibs: